 Curriculum Overview for Foundation Stage

-In Foundation Stage at Rossington St Michaels our children learn Phonics through 'Letters and Sounds' and the 'Jolly Phonics' scheme.
+In Foundation Stage at Rossington St Michaels our children learn Phonics through the Read Write Inc programme.
 Phonics teaching takes place on a daily basis for all Foundation Stage children and teaching is differentiated according to children's ability levels.
 Through Phonics, children develop their listening skills, learn how letters link to sounds, segment ('sound out') words and blend sounds to read, and segment letter-sounds to write words and sentences.

 At Rossington St Michaels, we place our children at the heart of everything that we do.
 We strive to create a child-led curriculum which inspires and motivates our children and enables them to develop a capacity and love for learning, as well as providing them with a secure basis on which to build their confidence, manage their feelings and form relationships.
 We provide a multitude of activities and experiences to suit a range of learning styles, and place emphasis on the importance of first-hand experience and exploration in enabling young children to learn more about the world around them.

 We teach to the Early Years Foundation Stage Curriculum, within which there are 7 areas of learning.
 These are split into the prime and specific areas but are all important and inter-connected:

 - Communication and Language

 - Personal, Social and Emotional Development